 - Person with speech impairment, instead of ‘dumb.’

-One of Obesity Matters’s mandates is to reduce stigma and weight bias against Canadians living with obesity and we encourage you to get involved and join us in our efforts.
+One of Obesity Matters’s mandates is to reduce stigma and weight bias against individuals living with obesity and we encourage you to get involved and join us in our efforts.